zfdang/android-multiple-images-selector/README.md

 * fast scroll of image list
 * support to capture images from camera
 * compitable with android 6.0
-* support Chinese / English
+* support Arabic / English

 NOTE: this library depends on Fresco / rxjava.